 Current working environment

 For this project, we worked together with the fire station in Schwäbisch Gmünd and visited them regularly.
 The working environment of the fire station and the programmes used there make it difficult for the operations coordinator to coordinate efficiently.
 The workstation of the operations controller includes 10 screens displaying various monitoring and management information, as well as numerous analogue lists on the walls.
+These lists contain important information, such as the vehicle deployment order based on the alarm keyword, information about the city’s public buildings, and the order to respond in case of an additional alarm.

 #03 Key insights